Care Volunteer Projects in Mexico

 - Types of care projects: Care centres for disabled & vulnerable children and kindergartens

 - Number of people cared for: Varied

-- Role: Volunteers work on achieving the goals set out in the Care Management Plan, including running educational games and group activities, providing emotional support and helping disadvantaged youngsters reintegrate back into society
+- Role: Volunteers work on achieving the goals set out in the Care Management Plan, including running educational games, group activities and providing emotional support

 - Accommodation: Host families